criszelaya24/tech-tests/full-stack/README.md

 ## What are we looking for?

-- A project that's easy to start up and add a feature.
+- A project that's easy to start up locally and get a feature to production.
 - Could I use a different endpoint, add a page, or change the designs quickly without having to ask you to show me how?
 - Could I show your project to a junior developer and have them developing on your project in less than a few minutes?